Karoshi, death from overwork

 It’s very difficult to summarize this problem briefly because it is so deep-rooted.
 Are you ready to gaze into abyss?
-The Japan government has started frequently using the word “Work Style Reform” since 2015 when a new girl working in the top advertising firm committed suicide due to overwork.
-Her average overtime hours were reported to exceed 100 hours a month, which is almost the same as that of mine when I worked in the Ministry of Finance.
+The Japan government has started frequently using the word “Work style reform” since 2015.
+Sadly, a new girl working in the top advertising firm committed suicide due to overwork that year.
+Her average overtime hours were reported to exceed 100 hours a month.
+That is almost the same as that of mine when I worked in the Ministry of Finance.
 The painful sad news made many people including me think “That could be me.”
 Even now, about 300 deaths from overwork are reported annually.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.

 Photo Credit: https://www.nytimes.com/2019/06/18/business/japan-work-overtime-tv-show.html